Class of 2022

 Bob Schneider

-• During his career, he spent 12 years at Canyon High School (TX) where his teams appeared in ten consecutive Texas state tournaments while winning the Texas state championship five times, and finishing as Texas state tournament runner-up five times
+• Spent 12 years at Canyon High School (TX), where his teams appeared in ten consecutive Texas state tournaments

-• While at Canyon High School in 1978, the team was the only undefeated high school girls’ team in the state of Texas
+• Only undefeated high school girls’ team in the state of Texas (1978)

 • Enshrined in the Texas Girls Coaches Hall of Fame, the Texas High School Basketball Hall of Fame, and the West Texas A&M Hall of Champions